ZenSoftware/bundled-nest/README.md

 #

 This repo is produced from a fresh `nest new` command, using [nest-cli](https://docs.nestjs.com/cli/usages), with minimal modification.
-Currently there are some intricacies for bundling dependencies of a Nest app. [(Issue: #1706)](https://github.com/nestjs/nest/issues/1706) Comments are included in the `Dockerfile` and `webpack.config.json` for clarification.
+Currently there are some intricacies for bundling dependencies for a Nest app. [(Issue: #1706)](https://github.com/nestjs/nest/issues/1706) Comments are included in the `Dockerfile` and `webpack.config.json` for clarification.
 This repo addresses the known issues for you. 🥂

 The following packages were added to the default `package.json`.